J-Wengler/NLP_Paper/manuscript.md

 ## Results {.page_break_before}
-The two main techniques in this paper are keyword identification and word vector generation.
-Both of these methods are described below.

-To test this effect we trained models on biomedical literature as well as general sources such as blogs, news articles, and Wikipedia entries [@url:https://arxiv.org/abs/1607.04606].

 TODO: analysis/Data/GEO_Queries/geo_results is a summary file indicating the accuracy achieved by this manual result.
 A result graph is also available in the appendix.

 TODO: To demonstrate the variance among keyword extraction techniques, we compared the top three keywords returned from a test abstract by each different keyword extraction method.
 The test abstract and results are available in the appendix.

 ### Keyword Identification

 Keyword extraction is a vital part of the analysis.
 There are a variety of techniques to achieve this, and we test the most common 9 techniques in this paper.
 Each technique performs the analysis slightly differently and this leads to variation in the keywords identified.
 An example of the variation is shown below.

 *Sample Abstract -> "BRCA1 and BRCA2 are the genes related with breast and ovarian cancer.
 They have function in DNA repair processes and thus they are tumor suppressor genes.
 There are hundreds of mutations identified in these genes.
 Functional deficiencies due to these mutations impair DNA repair and cause irregularities in the DNA synthesis.
 The standard method for the laboratory assessment of these BRCA genes includes comprehensive sequencing and testing of broad genomic rearrangements.
 Members of the families with BRCA mutations have an increased risk for early onset of breast cancer and ovarian cancer occurring at any age."*

 | *Keyword Extraction Technique* | *Top 3 Keywords returned* |
 |:-------------------------------|:-------------------------:|